Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): Conclusion

 \section{Conclusion}

 We have investigated the computability of AGM contraction for the class of compendious logics, which embrace several logics used in computer science and AI.
 Due to the high expressive power of these logics, not all epistemic states admit a finite representation.
 Hence, the epistemic states that an agent can assume are confined to a space of theories, which depends on a method of finite representation.
 We have shown a severe negative result: no matter which form of finite representation we use, as long as it does not collapse to the finitary case, AGM contraction suffers from uncomputability.
 Precisely, there are uncountably many uncomputable (fully) rational contraction functions in all such expressive spaces.
 This negative result also impacts other forms of belief change.
-For instance, belief revision is interdefinable with belief contraction, via the Levi Identity.
-Therefore, it is likely that revision also suffers from uncomputability.
-Accordingly, uncomputability might span to iterated belief revision \citep{DarwicheP97} , update and erasure \citep{KMUP}, and pseudo-contraction \citep{Hansson93}, to cite a few.
+For instance, in the presence of classical negation, revision and contraction are interdefinable via Levi and Harper identities~\citep{jandson:thesis}.
+Thus, it is likely that revision also suffers from uncomputability.
+Accordingly, uncomputability might span to iterated belief revision \citep{DarwicheP97}, update and erasure \citep{KMUP}, and pseudo-contraction \citep{Hansson93}, to cite a few.
 It is worth investigating uncomputability of these other operators.

 In this work, we have focused on the AGM paradigm, and logics which are Boolean.
 We intend to expand our results for a wider class of logics by dispensing with the Boolean operators, and assuming only that the logic is AGM compliant.
 We believe the results shall hold in the more general case, as our negative results follow from cardinality arguments.
-On the other hand, several logics used in knowledge representation and reasoning are not AGM compliant, as for instance a variety of Description Logics \citep{wassermann:relevance-recovery}.
+On the other hand, several logics used in knowledge representation and reasoning are not AGM compliant, as for instance a variety of description logics \citep{wassermann:relevance-recovery}.
 In these logics, the \emph{recovery} postulate \cp[5] can be replaced by the \emph{relevance} postulate \citep{HanssonRelevance}, and contraction functions can be properly defined.
 Such logics are called relevance-compliant.
 As relevance is an weakened version of recovery, the uncomputability results in this work translate to various relevance-compliant logics.
 However, it is unclear if all such logics are affected by uncomputability.
 We aim to investigate this issue in such logics.